-Here you can connect your active speakers for replaying or audio connection cables for recording.
+Here you can connect your headphones, active speakers or audio connection cables for recording.
 Please refer to the user's guide of your stereo installation for information about which connector you should use (usually Line In or Aux).

-1. Connect the cable with the 3.5 mm stereo jack plug into the green socket ((())) on the rear of your PC.
+Connect your headphones or active speakers by plugging the cable with the 3.5 mm stereo jack plug into the green socket (reference H).